Saab 9000: History

-For the 1991 (Europe) and 1992 (US) model years, Saab also adopted the sloping front design of the CD for the CC hatchback.
-With this, the flat front design of the 90, 99, 900 and the early 9000 was finally over.
+For the 1991 (Europe) and 1992 (US) model year, Saab also adopted the sloping front design of the CD as a short-lived facelift for the CC hatchback without touching the rear.
+With this, the flat front design of the 90, 99, 900 and the origin 9000 was finally over.
 But this design existed only for a single year on the CC in most markets (the CD notchback retained its old design until the 1994 model year).
 Also new during 1991 was the ozone-friendly air-conditioning system using R134a - the first in the world.
 Saab also offered conversion kits for existing, air conditioned 9000 models.

-The next bigger facelift for the 9000 5-door hatchback was followed by the introduction of a partial redesign for the 1992 model year in Europe (for 1993 model year in the US), known as the CS.
+The next bigger facelift for the 9000 5-door hatchback was followed by the introduction of a partial redesign for the 1992 model year in Europe (1993 model year in the US), known as the CS.
 At the release of the CS, the original hatchback variant from 1985–1991/1992 model years was retrospectively designated CC to differentiate it from the newer model.
 The "old" CC continued to be sold alongside the facelifted model in some markets as an entry-level model and particularly in the US, where the new CS was not available until 1993.

-A new turbocharger management system, Trionic 5 and later Trionic 7, was equipped from the 1993 model year onwards (the Trionic system used resistor spark plugs to detect for engine knock in place of the knock sensors incorporated into the engine block in the previous APC system).
+A new turbocharger management system, Trionic 5 and later Trionic 7, was equipped from the 1993 model year onwards in engines with DI (the Trionic system used resistor spark plugs to detect for engine knock in place of the knock sensors incorporated into the engine block in the previous APC system).
 The model range was also revised to provide some uniformity to the model designations on all markets.
 They became CS/CSE and CD/CDE: